thomasebsmith/youtube-player/README.md

  - Ability to auto-generate playlists based on browsing
  - Ability to save and restore playlists (partially implemented in v0.2)
  - Ability to add start/stop times for individual videos
+ - Ability to reorder playlists without deleting and re-adding